aplchian/lamrim/way-of-the-bodhisattva/MSB Shedra - Wisdom Chapter.md

 **As a subjective mind, it needs an object.
 The chittamantra’s view of the mind would be an isolated thing not about relate with anything, because they view the mind as real.
 There would be no grasping and fixation.
 So everyone would already be enlightened**

 ### 29.
+**As a subjective mind, it needs an object.
+The chittamantra’s view of the mind would be an isolated thing not about relate with anything, because they view the mind as real.
+There would be no grasping and fixation.
+So everyone would already be enlightened**

 This is a sharp argument to the Chittamatrans